infinise/grunt-svgsheet/README.md

 #### options.cssTemplate
 Type: `String`
-Default value: `__dirname + '/../templates/css.ejs'`
+Default value: `templates/css.ejs'`

 Path to the EJS template file to use for the CSS.
+See existing for example.

 #### options.htmlTemplate
 Type: `String`
-Default value: `__dirname + '/../templates/html.ejs'`
+Default value: `templates/html.ejs'`

 Path to the EJS template file to use for the HTML demo.
+See existing for example.